This is one of those amazing recipes that use Miracle Whip. This is a delicious spud recipe that you could eat week long!

 If you read Savory Experiments, you’ve probably heard me rant and rave about homemade mayonnaise and butter.
 I only make my own and the jarred stuff just kind of scares me.
 But there is one recipe that transcends it all: Herb Grilled Potatoes.

 These grilled potato wedges can be a challenge, as most potato recipes can be, actually.
 It is a recipe from my childhood.
-My mother used to make potatoes on the grill alongside Onion Soup Mix Grilled Pork Chops or Grilled Lemon Pepper Chicken.
-I couldn’t get enough.

 You can learn how to cook potatoes on the grill right here in this recipe!
 It is quite easy to do.
 After you have microwaved and marinated your potatoes for at least 3 hours, skewer them and turn your barbecue to a medium high heat.